Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 4: Authenticated Twitter Users and Ads Using Power-related Words

 \subsection{Results}

-In Table \ref{tab:powerresults}, we show regressions in which we include the power manipulation (1: high power, 0 control; then mean-centered).
-The manipulation increased intentions to click ($B=0.94; t(468)=3.746, p<0.01)$ and to download the browser extension ($B=1.31; t(468)=4.448, p<0.01$).
-Finally, we note that our ad-specific power manipulation did not induce participants to comply with just any action; it did not affect the likelihood of joining a fact-checking group, thus showing the targeted effect of the intervention on the behavior endorsed in the power-enhancing message (i.e., download the fact-checking browser extension).
+In Table \ref{tab:powerresults}, we show regressions that include the power manipulation (1: high power, 0 control; then mean-centered).
+The manipulation increased intentions to click ($B = .94; t(468) = 3.746, p < .01)$ and to download the browser extension ($B = 1.13; t(468) = 4.448, p < .01$).
+We note that our ad-specific power manipulation did not induce participants to comply with just any action; it did not affect the likelihood of joining a fact-checking group, thus, showing the targeted effect of the intervention on the behavior endorsed in the power-enhancing message (i.e., to download the fact-checking browser extension).

-\subsection{Accounting for unexpected heterogeneity}
+\subsection{Accounting for Unexpected Heterogeneity}

-The results presented in Table \ref{tab:powerresults} assume that random assignment of the power manipulation worked perfectly and that there are no pre-treatment differences between the power conditions that could explain the differential response to click, download, and join outcomes.
-However, our Twitter authentication allows to investigate if idiosyncratic differences in textual cues extracted from post-histories accounts can account for differences in their responses.
-Indeed, in Web Appendix P, we show that despite randomization, those who received the ad copy with power-related words differ on several pre-treatment covariates, which could be related to how they react to power-related words.
-For example, those in the power-related words condition use fewer power-related and anger-related words, and tend to be more agreeable (Big Five personality trait).
+The results presented in Table \ref{tab:powerresults} assume that random assignment of the power manipulation worked perfectly and that no pre-treatment differences between the power conditions could explain the differential response to outcomes.
+However, our Twitter authentication allows us to see if unanticipated differences in post histories across conditions could account for our results.
+In Web Appendix Q, we show that despite randomization, those who received the ad copy with power-related words differ on several pre-treatment covariates, which could be related to how they react to power-related words.
+For example, those in the treatment condition use fewer power-related and anger-related words in their post histories.